Reclaim the Power’s ‘End Coal Now’ action, 2016. Photo: Kristian Buus

-On October 8 the Intergovernmental Panel on Climate Change (IPCC) will release its special report into 1.5°C. It will be a wake-up call to the world that the window for avoiding runaway climate change is closing — fast.
+On October 8, 2018, the Intergovernmental Panel on Climate Change (IPCC) released a special report on keeping warming below 1.5°C. It was a wake-up call to the world that the window for avoiding runaway climate change is closing — fast.

 To have any chance of staying under 1.5°C of warming, no new fossil fuel project can be allowed to go ahead.

 The fossil fuel industry is knowingly causing the climate crisis.
 Every institution and every single level of government has a role to play in stopping this reckless industry before it’s too late.